 Like other small mammals, squirrels are also susceptible to attacks from a wide variety of predators.
 These predators vary according to the types of squirrels.
 Different species of squirrels have evolved to adopt various defense mechanisms against predators, but they still tend to make vulnerable targets.
 This is also why squirrels live longer in captivity than they do in the wild.

-Have you ever wondered, “What Eats Squirrels?”
+Have you ever wondered, “Do Hawks Eat Squirrels?” or “What Animals are Natural Predators of Squirrels?”
 I did and this is what I found!

 Predators that eat squirrels into four main categories:

 - Mammalian Predators (Foxes, Coyotes, Weasels, etc)